DataDog/brod/docs/spec.rst

   partition, it will send you the appropriate headers followed by a 300K chunk worth of the message log.
 If 300K ends in the middle of a message, you get half a message at the end.
 If it ends halfway through a message header, you get a broken header.
-This is not an error, so be prepared to deal with the situation.
+This is not an error, this is Kafka pushing complexity outward to the client to make the broker simple and fast.
 * Kafka stores its messages in log files of a configurable size (512MB by default) called segments.
 A fetch of messages will not cross the segment boundary to read from multiple files.
 So if you ask for a fetch of 300K's